cbdonohue/Ear-itation-Station/README.md

 ## Configuration

-The script uses the same prompts and parameters as the original n8n workflow:
 - Video aspect ratio: 9:16 (vertical for social media)
 - Clip duration: 10 seconds each
 - Final video: 30 seconds (3 clips)